 TREW Polar Shift 2014 Review by The Good Ride

-The TREW Polar Shift is a light an easily pack-able layer that has a bit of primaloft going on throughout this layer piece.
+The TREW Polar Shift is a light an easily pack-able layer that has a bit of PrimaLoft going on throughout this layering piece.
 It works well with shells and adds a good bit of warmth.
 It’s also reversible so you can act like you have 2 jackets.

 Ethics Statement: We don’t get paid by the manufacturer to write these reviews.
 No one is perfect and we do make money from the “Where To Buy” links below, but this is our best attempt at an honest and objective review from an average riders’ perspective.